nuthanc/angular_course/forms-reactive-start/README.md

 * Check App Component's html
 * Author used separate file for validators
 * static methods because we can use it without instantiating

+### Template-driven vs Reactive Forms

+#### Template-driven

+* Easy to use
+* 2 way databinding -> Minimal component code
+* Automatically tracks form and input element state

+#### Reactive

+* More flexible and can handle more complex scenarios(Complex validation scenarios like User selection or other form state)
+* Immutable data model
+* Easier to perform an action on a value change(Like transforming to Uppercase or Partial Lookup)
+* Access to Reactive tranformations such as DebounceTime or DistinctUntilChanged
+* Can easily add input elements dynamically
+* Easier Unit Testing